SeanLP/rock-paper-scissors/README.md

 * I confirmed the colors and font chosen are easy to read and accessible by running it through lighthouse in devtools.

 ![Lighthouse](https://seanlp.github.io/rock-paper-scissors/assets/images/lighthouse-results.png)

+## Bugs
+---
+**Solved Bugs**

+* I discovered when I tried to use the reset button the scores would not reset.

+* I fixed this by adding and event listener to the reset constant: reset.addEventListener('click', resetScore);

+## Validator Testing
+---
+* **HTML**

+    * No errors were returned when passing through the official W3C validator.

+* **CSS**

+    * No errors were found when passing through the official (Jigsaw) validator.

+* **JS**

+    * No errors were found when passing through JSHint.

+## Unfixed Bugs
+---
+* No unfixed bugs.

+## Deployment
+---
+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+    * In the GitHub repository, navigate to the settings tab.

+    * From the source section drop-down menu, select the Master Branch.

+    * Once the master branch has been selected, the page provided the link to the completed website.

+    * The live link can be found here - [Rock Paper Scissors](https://seanlp.github.io/rock-paper-scissors/).

+## Credits
+---
+### Content

+* The icons in the game area were taken from [Font Awesome](https://fontawesome.com/).

+* Parts of the code to make the Javascript were taken from [YouTube](https://www.youtube.com/watch?v=WR_pWXJZiRY).